codepath/android_guides/Animations.md

 ### Using ObjectAnimator in Java

-Once we have setup the support v4, we can use the [ObjectAnimator](http://developer.android.com/reference/android/animation/ObjectAnimator.html) method to execute simple animations for a particular property on a specified object:
+We can use the [ObjectAnimator](http://developer.android.com/reference/android/animation/ObjectAnimator.html) method to execute simple animations for a particular property on a specified object:

 ```java
 ObjectAnimator fadeAnim = ObjectAnimator.ofFloat(tvLabel, "alpha", 0.2f);